 - A. Either Party will have the right to reopen portions of this Agreement if the Party produces evidence that parts of the Agreement are being abused, interfere with the efficient operation of the organization, or has materially affected conditions of employment.
 Documentation must include specific evidence of the charge and the provisions of the Agreement involved.
 This reopener will be exercised by serving a written notice on the other Party of the provision(s) to be reopened. - B. This Agreement may be opened for amendment upon the written request of either Party if any of the Sections herein is nullified by changes in law, order, rulings, judicial decisions, or third-party decisions.
 Requests for such amendment(s) must include a summary of the amendments proposed and make reference to the appropriate order, law, or decision necessitating the amendment(s) requested.
-Only the Sections nullified by the appropriate order, law, or decision will be reopened and all those directly affected by the reopened sections. - C. The Parties agree to reopen the following articles of this Agreement within 60 days of its effective date without affecting or requiring reopening of the remaining articles and sections unless and except to the extent they are directly affected by the reopened articles identified below: - Art.
-11 (Official Time) - Art.
-30 (Overtime) - Art.
-44 (Merit Pro) - Art.
-40 Performance Appraisal (minor updates)
+Only the Sections nullified by the appropriate order, law, or decision will be reopened and all those directly affected by the reopened sections. - C. Renegotiation of local overtime agreements will proceed in accordance with Article 31.
+Overtime - D. This Agreement may be reopened at any time by mutual agreement of the Parties. - E. The Green Book Appendix may be reopened by request of either Party to update the website references and/or contact information.

-- Art.
-42 Awards (minor updates)

-- New (GPS/Telematics)

-- New (Telework)

-- New (Reasonable Accommodation)

-- D. This Agreement may be reopened at any time by mutual agreement of the Parties.

-- E. The Green Book Appendix may be reopened by request of either Party to update the website references and/or contact information.